dakistrentos/libft/README.md

 you’ll be allowed to use in all your other projects.

 This is the first project at Codam (2020 cohort).
 The subject is to create your own library "libft.a" which contains useful functions.
-Some of them are the re-coded versions of the originals C functions while some others are new useful functions.
+Some of them are the re-coded versions of the originals C functions while some others are new.

 Part 1